 We decided to leave this museum until the very last day.
 We only had the morning to explore and it wasn’t enough.
 This museum is huge!
 And to take it all in you need A LOT more time.
 If your kids are a bit older you can easily spend a whole day here.
 For our toddler, a few hours were enough though.

-Other cool things to do in Milan for you and your kids
+More things to do in Milan with kids and cool Milan tours

-- If your kids are into art a visit to iconic Da Vinci’s Last Supper should be on the menu.
-It’s recommended that you book your tickets at least two months in advance.
+If your kids are into art a visit to iconic The Last Supper should be on the menu.
+It’s recommended that you book your tickets to see Da Vinci’s Last Supper”at least two months in advance.
 The convent in which is located isn’t built to accommodate crowds and only 20-25 people are allowed to enter at a time, in blocks of 15 minutes.
 Be sure to dress appropriately.

-City trip Milan with kids, yes or no?
+City trip Milan with children, yes or no?

 So, what’s our verdict?
 Should you visit Milan and more specifically, should you visit Milan with kids?
 The answer is a definite yes!
 Although I would most likely pick Berlin or Vienna over Milan as city to live in, a lot of tourist attractions in Milan are very suitable for kids.
 There’s a great park with playgrounds, the old trams are awesome, there’s a huge castle and we’ve seen at least two very cool museums… what’s not to like.
 On top of that Italian food is a hit with most kids, so you can’t really go wrong.
 Food tip: try the authentic Italian cuisine at Trattoria Sabbatini near M1’s Lima station!